nbrosson/tt-face-recognition/README.md

 The goal of the project is to build a face recognition algorithm, in a simple web application.
 How does it work?

 1. Define the list of people you want to run the model on.
 (One or more images per person).
 Put these images in data/images/raw_images/person_name.
-One folder per person
+One folder per person (you can follow data_template example).

 2. **Run Face Detection:** Face Detection is an heavy calculation.
 We will run face detection on all the training data, and store the results in data/images/images_arrays.